catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

 ..
 Note::

-  The following commands are only relevant for the MySQL datastore image.
+  The following commands are only relevant for the MySQL datastore.

 Once you have a database instance deployed it is fairly simple to add and remove databases from it.